wdhdev/free-for-life/README.md

   - [Open Domains](https://open-domains.net) - Free subdomains for personal sites, open-source projects, and more.
   - [pp.ua](https://nic.ua) — Free pp.ua subdomains.
   - [thedev.id](https://thedev.id) — A free thedev.id subdomain for developers.

-## DNS

-  - [1.1.1.1](https://1.1.1.1) - Free public DNS Resolver which is fast and secure, provided by Cloudflare.
-      - Please note, this service is a DNS resolver, not a host.
-  - [Cloudflare](https://www.cloudflare.com/dns) - Cloudflare DNS is an enterprise-grade authoritative DNS service that offers the fastest response time, unparalleled redundancy, and advanced security with built-in DDoS mitigation and DNSSEC.